-Whilst much of that dominance is said to be a result of the fact that the compressor and turbo are packaged at opposite ends of the internal combustion engine, thereby giving an edge in packaging, aerodynamic efficiency, and battery usage, fact is, the team also had two drivers at the top of their game.
+Whilst much of that dominance was said to be a result of the fact that the compressor and turbo were packaged at opposite ends of the internal combustion engine, thereby giving an edge in packaging, aerodynamic efficiency, and battery usage, fact is, the team also had two drivers at the top of their game.

-Though Hamilton and Rosberg went into the final round with the title up for grabs - the German deprived by a reliability issue, thereby seeing the team bookend the season with technical issues - it was only right that with 11 wins the Briton took the title.
+Though Hamilton and Rosberg went into the final round with the title up for grabs - the German ultimately deprived by a reliability issue, thereby seeing the team bookend the season with technical issues - it was only right that with eleven wins the Briton took the title.

-With few rule changes for 2015 and both drivers retained we can expect another strong showing from the German team, especially if it gets its way in resisting calls for a relaxation of the engine freeze.
+With precious few rule changes for 2015 and both drivers retained we expected another strong showing from the German team, however, if 2014 was a tour-de-force, in 2015 the bar was raised even higher.

 With little to worry about in terms of power or speed, the team focussed on reliability, and the fact that the silver cars completed 96.6% of the season's racing laps, and suffered only two DNFs, is clear proof that the Brackley outfit got that sorted also.